 I found my way to academia after pursuing other endeavors, most of which involved efforts to animate a vision for social justice in places that mattered very much to me, the cities of central Connecticut where I was raised and the hills of western Massachusetts that became my chosen home.
 I ran a six-bed home for HIV symptomatic residents in my hometown, Meriden, CT.
 I raised funds and did marketing for a nonprofit community loan fund developed and supported by an eclectic and ecumenical coalition of religious and social justice organizations in New Haven, CT.
 I spent many years developing and directing service-learning programs, all the while striving to push the movement for civic engagement towards deeper reflection, more critical analysis and more honest dialogue about both the structural inequalities in U.S. society and the ways that our strengths and talents as individuals, communities and constituencies could improve our individual lives and our common lot.

-A long time interest in Northern Ireland drew me to Derry in 1998 in the wake of both the Good Friday agreement and the Omagh bombing.
+A long time interest (and a short high school trip) in Northern Ireland drew me to Derry in 1998 in the wake of both the Good Friday agreement and the Omagh bombing.
 As a visiting fellow for community engagement at Magee College of the University of Ulster, I got to know the people of the northwest and became increasingly interested in both memorial landscapes and in the power of the past -- experienced, interpreted and performed.
 And so began an ongoing relationship with Derry city that ultimately led to graduate study in history and to my doctoral dissertation and my forthcoming book on memory and identity in Catholic Derry from the turn of the 20th century onwards.
 Derry's history of memory teaches us much about the ways in which conflict shapes and is shaped by interpretations of the past, the ways that family, community and neighborhood sustain and are sustained by acts and expressions of memory and the ways cityscapes themselves are actors in the ongoing displays and negotiations over narrative.

 Why the flickering lamp?